neighborhood-app/app/README.md

 3. Run `npm run start-db` to start (or restart) the database (MANDATORY FOR THE NEXT STEPS)
     - You can connect to dev db on command line  by running `npm run connect-dev-db`
     - You can connect to test db on command line by running `npm run connect-test-db`
-4. Run `npm run dev` to start the dev server at port 3000
+4. Run `npm run seed` in order to seed the dabase (this will reset all data stored in the db).
-    - If you want to start the dev server and have some seed data to work with run `npm run dev-seed` instead.
+5. Run `npm run dev` to start the dev server at port 3000

 _Other npm scripts are defined in `./package.json`._